cellml/libcellml/docs/tutorials/tutorial5/tutorial5_cpp.rst

 Now to add this equation into the component we created in Step 1.
-Once the maths is created, the process of adding it is very simple, and follows the same pattern as adding anything to anything else: there is a `setMath` command which which does the job nicely.
+Once the maths is created, the process of adding it is very simple, and follows the same pattern as adding anything to anything else: there is a :code:`setMath` command which which does the job nicely.
 The more difficult part is creating the maths itself.
 This was covered in :ref:`Tutorial 3<tutorial3_cpp>` and there are other resources on the :mathml2help:`W3 resource pages for MathML2 <>` too.